 13. Have a “things I’m thankful for” scavenger hunt.

-Help your kids create a list of things they’re thankful for.
-Supply them with a sandwich bag for each item on the list.
-Then, send them on a scavenger hunt to find each item!
+For a DIY approach, help your kids create a list of things they’re thankful for.
+Provide a sandwich bag for each item on the list.
+Then send them on a scavenger hunt to find each item!